people & places - meet the UK team

 Harold is Chair of our non-executive advisory committee, the committee that we report to and that keeps us on our toes in being responsible and accountable in all that we do.

-Professor Harold Goodwin is an acknowledged world leader in responsible and sustainable tourism.
+Harold is an acknowledged world leader in responsible and sustainable tourism.
 He works with communities, governments, international funding agencies, and within the tourism industry to advance responsible tourism.

-Harold is Professor of Responsible Tourism at Manchester Metropolitan University where he directs the Centre for Responsible Tourism and was founder, in 2002 of the International Centre for Responsible Tourism.
+Until his recent retirement Harold was Professor of Responsible Tourism at Manchester Metropolitan University where he directed the Centre for Responsible Tourism and was founder, in 2002 of the International Centre for Responsible Tourism.

 Harold is committed to enabling local communities and economically poor people to conserve their natural and cultural heritage through careful linking with responsible travellers.
 He firmly believes that economically poor communities and volunteers should be better served than is the case with the majority of existing volunteer recruitment organisations.